naveen-raman9974/trading-bot/README.md

 "settle": "usdt"
 }

-Building and running the application
+# Building and running the application(present in startup.sh)

-(present in startup.sh)
+- Also load environment variables from .env file

 #!/bin/bash

-# Load environment variables from .env file
 if [ -f .env ]; then
     set -a
     source .env